Ethiopians vote in poll overshadowed by Tigray

 – Shadow of war –

-But there is no election date set for Tigray, where UN agencies say 350,000 people face famine conditions, and atrocities have been documented.
+But there is no election date set for Tigray, where UN agencies say 350,000 people face famine conditions, a depiction the government disputes.

-The northernmost region represents 38 seats in national parliament, and has been governed by an interim administration since November, when Abiy sent troops into Tigray, promising a swift campaign to oust its ruling party.
+Tigray has 38 seats in national parliament, but residents in the capital Mekelle were more concerned with finding fuel and other basic supplies Monday than with polls outside the region.

-Seven months later the conflict drags on, damaging Abiy’s standing as a peacemaker and overshadowing a vote meant to broadcast his country’s democratic intent.
+In November, Abiy sent troops into Tigray promising a swift campaign to oust its ruling party but seven months later the conflict drags on.

-In a handful of places where the vote is going ahead Monday, opposition parties are boycotting in protest, reducing some constituencies to a one-horse race.
+On Monday, UN rights chief Michelle Bachelet said she was “deeply disturbed” by continued accounts of atrocities in Tigray, including extrajudicial killings and sexual violence.

-Even in the best of times, organising smooth elections is a tall order in Ethiopia, a huge country hobbled by poor infrastructure.
+The conflict has damaged Abiy’s standing as a peacemaker and is overshadowing a vote that is meant to broadcast his country’s democratic intent.

-Observers have pointed out that logistical support usually comes from the military, which is largely tied up Tigray, leaving organisers short on manpower.
+“Unlike some negative narratives that you can hear from the rest of the world… this shows how people are eager for elections.
+Ethiopia is getting stronger,” Dina Mufti, the foreign affairs spokesman and a ruling party candidate, told AFP.

-But after months of setbacks and delays, election officials said they were ready for Monday’s vote, which involves more than 40 parties and 9,500 candidates.
-Vote counting is due to start soon after polls close, but results are not expected for days.
+In a handful of places where the vote is going ahead Monday, opposition parties are boycotting in protest, including the populous and influential Oromia region, from where Abiy hails.

-Concerns about credibility have been raised, with traditional ally the United States warning that excluding so many voters risked confidence in the process.
+Vote counting is due to start soon after polls close, but results are not expected for several days.